martinfrancois/wdio-mobile-utils/README.md

 ## Usage

-Check out the [slides from my presentation at SauceCon Online 2020](https://github.com/martinfrancois/saucecon-2020-1-codebase-2-mobile-platforms/blob/master/SauceCon_2020_Online.pdf) for detailed information on how to use the library.
+Check out the [recording](http://saucecon.com/agenda-2020?agendaPath=session/251027) and the [slides](https://github.com/martinfrancois/saucecon-2020-1-codebase-2-mobile-platforms/blob/master/SauceCon_2020_Online.pdf) of my presentation at SauceCon Online 2020 for detailed information on how to use the library.